google/quiver-dart/README.md

 `checkListIndex` throws `RangeError` if the specified index is out of bounds.

-`checkNotNull` throws `ArgumentError` if the specified argument is null.

 `checkState` throws `StateError` if the specifed state check expression is false.